artisticMink/anlatan-nai-extras/README.md

-# Adds extra settings for NovelAI in SillyTavern
+# Extra settings for NovelAI in SillyTavern

-### With this extension you can
+* Format NAI context yourself.

-* Format the context yourself.
+* Quickly parts of your context as instructions.
 * Add re-usable text-blocks to use in your context.
 * Use novel-style or chat-style formatting for your chat.